Deng Zhuoxiang

-Deng Zhuoxiang (邓卓翔 (鄧卓翔, Dèng Zhuóxiáng), born 24 October 1988) is a Chinese footballer who plays as a midfielder for Wuhan Three Towns.
+Deng Zhuoxiang (邓卓翔 (鄧卓翔, Dèng Zhuóxiáng), born 24 October 1988) is a Chinese former footballer who played as a midfielder.
+He is caretaker head coach of Wuhan Three Towns.

 Club career

 Deng Zhuoxiang started his football career in the 2005 league season playing for Wuhan Optics Valley; however, he would have to wait until the 2006 league season to make his debut against Tianjin Teda on 12 July 2006 in a 4–3 loss.
 Throughout the season, he would steadily establish himself within the squad by playing in 10 league games, though this was often as a substitute.
 By the 2007 league season, Deng would establish himself within the team and even score his first goal against Qingdao Jonoon in a 1–0 win on 27 March 2007.
 While now a regular starter for Wuhan, he found that they were controversially relegated then subsequently disbanded during the 2008 season after the club's management did not accept the punishment given to them by the Chinese Football Association after a scuffle broke out during a match against Beijing Guoan on 27 September 2008.

 Without a club, Deng would be loaned to the newly promoted Jiangsu Sainty by Hubei F.A. at the beginning of the 2009 league season.
 He would go on to play in 29 league games in the season, scoring five goals and providing six assists.
 On 4 December 2009, he was named as the Chinese Football Association Young Player of the Year and would then transfer to Shandong Luneng shortly after.
 He would go on to make his debut on 24 February 2010 against Sanfrecce Hiroshima in an AFC Champions League game that Shandong won 1–0.
 In his debut season for Shandong, he would have to fight for his position against Wang Yongpo; however, he quickly established himself as an integral member of the team and aid the club to the 2010 league title by the end of his first season.